-Officers.
+Plan.

-The Board of Directors recommends that you vote "FOR" the election of the six nominees for director (Proposal 1), "FOR" the proposal to ratify the appointment of Ernst & Young LLP as Independent Auditors of the Company for 2013 (Proposal 2), "FOR" the approval of the compensation of our named executive officers (Proposal 3), "FOR" the proposal to approve the amendments to the National Oilwell Varco, Inc. Long-Term Incentive Plan (Proposal 4), and "FOR" the proposal to approve the National Oilwell Varco, Inc. Annual Cash Incentive
+The Board of Directors recommends that you vote "FOR" the election of the nine nominees for director (Proposal 1), "FOR" the proposal to ratify the appointment of Ernst & Young LLP as independent auditors of the Company for 2016 (Proposal 2), "FOR" the approval of the compensation of our named executive officers (Proposal 3), and "FOR" the proposal to approve the amendments to the National Oilwell Varco, Inc. Long-Term Incentive Plan class of securities entitled to vote at the Annual Meeting is National Oilwell Varco common stock.
+Holders of National Oilwell Varco common stock are entitled to one vote per share at the

-Plan for Executive Officers (Proposal 5).
+(Proposal 4).